Volume 7, Issue 1 (Vol 7, No 1 2026) 2026, 7(1): 112-127 | Back to browse issues page

 1- Department of Counseling, Ab.C., Islamic Azad University, Abhar, Iran.

-Background and aim: Self-injurious behavior is one of the important concerns in adolescents mental health, so it is important to study the factors that influence their optimism.
-The purpose of this study was to examine the predicting Self-injurious behavior on the basis of difficulty in regulating the emotions and self - compassion in adolescents.
+Background and Aim Self-injurious behavior (SIB) is one of the important mental health concerns in adolescents.
+It is important to study the factors that can predict their SIBs.
+This study aimed to investigate the predict SIBs in Iranian adolescents based on their difficulty in emotion regulation and self-compassion.

-Conclusion: the findings highlight the important role of difficulty in regulating the emotions and self - compassion in adolescents. preventive and therapeutic interventions for reducing juvenile delinquency can focus on improving emotion regulation skills and strengthening of self - compassion.
+Conclusion The findings highlight the important role of difficulty in emotion regulation and self-compassion in the occurrence of SIBs among adolescents.
+Therefore, preventive and therapeutic interventions for reducing SIB in adolescents should focus on improving their emotion regulation skills and strengthening of self-compassion.

 Type of Study: Research | Subject: Special